 Being self-employed, no one is limiting the hours you can work.
 If you need extra money, you can work the extra hours.

 If you choose to deliver full-time, I highly recommend that you really take serious this idea of operating it as a business.
-You can read more on thing things to consider if you're thinking of being a full-time gig worker in the delivery space.
+(By following that link, you can see several tips for full time delivery contractors.)

 Wrapping up: How much do Doordash Drivers make?